AreFrode/GEO9300_project/README.md

 ## Requirements

-In order to run the code, plase install the provided conda environment as follows
+In order to run the code, please install the provided conda environment as follows
 ```bash
 $ conda env create -f environment.yml
 $ conda activate myenv